 NAD+ precursor gummies sound simple on paper: take a popular ingredient category and put it into an easy, enjoyable format.
 In manufacturing, though, gummies are one of the most demanding delivery systems you can pick for a sensitive active.
 You’re asking an ingredient to stay consistent inside a matrix that typically includes heat, water, acids, sugars or polyols, flavors, oxygen exposure, and months of storage time.
+It’s a lot to ask.

-The interesting (and rarely discussed) truth is that a gummy isn’t just a “candy-like” supplement format-it can behave like a slow-moving chemical environment.
+Here’s the thing: a gummy isn’t just a “candy-like” supplement format—it can behave like a slow-moving chemical environment.
 If you don’t design the formula, process, and packaging as a single system, you can end up with a product that hits label claim on day one but drifts in potency, color, texture, or taste long before the end of shelf life.

 - Heat exposure during cooking, holding, transfer, and depositing